 - Protect your identity with a service like LifeLock (which will alert you to suspicious activity once things return to normal).
 Use some of these tips to keep your information locked down.

 What do you think?

 So, let’s hear from the “hive mind” of the preparedness community.
 How likely do you think it is that we’ll be hit by a massive cyber attack?
-Was the event on Wednesday just a coincidence or some kind of test run?
+Was the event in March some kind of test run?
 What other effects do you think a massive cyber attack might have?
 Do you have any additional preparedness tips for such an event?
 Share your thoughts in the comments section below.

 About the Author